tomdamelio/tomdamelio.github.io/_pages/awards.md

 - Winner of the **"Ciencia por Contar" scholarship**.
 Ministry of Science and Technology, Presidency of the Argentine Nation.
 December 2022.

-- Winner of a \textbf{scholarship to attend to "Khipu" (Latin American Meeting In Artificial Intelligence)}.
+- Winner of a **scholarship to attend to "Khipu" (Latin American Meeting In Artificial Intelligence)**.
 Universidad de la Republica, Uruguay.
 November 2019.

 - Winner of the **scholarship for an academic stay at the University of Barcelona** as visiting teacher selected by the University of Buenos Aires.
 June 2019.